Joint secretary to the Government of India: Tenure

+Appointment

+In 2020, Ministry of Personnel, Public Grievances and Pensions memorandum stated that Appointments Committee of the Cabinet has directed that not less than two years experience at deputy secretary/director (GOI) level under the Central Staffing Scheme shall be mandatory for empanelment at joint secretary level (GOI) at the Centre in respect of IAS officers from 2007 batch.

 Powers, responsibilities and postings

 Joint secretary is the overall in charge with the necessary measure of independent functioning and responsibility of the wing of the department allocated and entrusted to him.
 A joint secretary in charge of Administration also exercises all administrative powers as head of the department wing of the ministry/department.

-Additional secretaries and joint secretaries are responsible for filing all affidavits and responses before the Supreme Court of India.

 The Prime Minister of India is the final authority on posting and transfer of officers of joint secretary level.

+Reporting

 Joint secretaries report to their divisional/departmental additional secretary, departmental secretary and ministerial/departmental cabinet minister.
+In 2023, Government of India empowered all Joint secretaries to the Government of India to report directly to Secretary to Government of India, to increase efficiency in decision-making.